benroberts999/ampsci/README.md

 # ampsci
 _*Atomic Many-body Perturbation theory in the Screened Coulomb Interaction*_

-Solves the Dirac equation for single-valence atomic systems using the Hartree-Fock + correlation potential method (Dzuba-Flambaum-Sushkov method).
+Solves the Dirac equation for single-valence atomic systems using the Hartree-Fock + correlation potential method (based on Dzuba-Flambaum-Sushkov method).
-Fully relativistic, includes electron correlations (all-orders screening and hole-particle interaction), finite-nuclear size, Breit interaction, radiative QED effects, and RPA for matrix elements (with structure radiation/renormalisation).
+Fully relativistic, includes electron correlations (all-orders screening and hole-particle interaction, finite-nuclear size, Breit interaction, radiative QED effects, and RPA for matrix elements (with structure radiation/renormalisation).
 QED is included via the Ginges-Flambaum radiative potential method.
 Can solve for continuum states with high energy.
 Calculates ionisation cross sections with high values for energy/momentum transfer.
 Parallelised using openMP.